IMAPGmbH/IMAP-Agent-System/SYSTEM_OVERVIEW.md

 4. Workflow (Conceptual - as tested)

-(Content remains the same as in the previous version of SYSTEM_OVERVIEW.md)
+(Content remains the same as in Immersive IMAP_Project_Plan_V2)
 5. Key Design Decisions and Principles

-(Content remains the same as in the previous version of SYSTEM_OVERVIEW.md)
+    Direct Playwright Integration: Moved away from Docker/MCP for Playwright to a direct Python API integration for simplicity and robustness.

+    Agent-Led Summarization: For web scraping, the tool provides raw text, and the agent itself is responsible for summarization using its LLM.
+(Note: The alternative of tool-based summarization is kept in mind for future, more advanced LLMs).

+    Explicit Tool Usage in Tasks: Task descriptions are crafted to guide agents on which tools to use for specific sub-steps.

+    File-Based Artifact Exchange: Agents primarily exchange complex information via files.

+    Iterative Tool Development: Tools are built incrementally.

+    Internal English Communication: Standardized for better LLM performance.

+    Agent Behavior Principle: Agents are designed and prompted to utilize their research tools when faced with uncertainty or lack of information, rather than speculating or "hallucinating" solutions.

+    Modular Tools: Tools are designed to be relatively self-contained.

 6. Management of Sensitive Information

-(Content remains the same as in the previous version of SYSTEM_OVERVIEW.md)
+(Content remains the same as in Immersive IMAP_Project_Plan_V2)

 This overview should provide a solid understanding of the IMAP system's current architecture and design.